defagos/defagos.github.io/_posts/2020-09-14-tvos_collection_part2.md

 }
 ```

 The second performance problem we are facing on tvOS is due to snapshots being applied too many times, in particular when the focus is moved.
-There is currently no way to apply updates outside `updateUIView(_:context:)`, though, and no API to distinguish between updates due to data or environment changes.
+There is currently no way to apply updates outside `updateUIView(_:context:)`, though, and no API exists to distinguish between updates due to data or environment changes.
 Can we still avoid calculating and applying snapshots when not necessary?
 How can we know that data has not changed?

-It is actually quite simple.
+We can, and it is quite simple indeed.
 As you may remember we made `CollectionViewRow` conform to `Hashable`.
-Calculating hashes is quite cheap, and so is calculating the hash of an array of hashable instances.
-Each time we applied a snapshot we can store a hash of its `rows`, persist this value into our coordinator so that it stays available between updates, and only apply a new snapshot if the hash changes:
+Calculating hashes is much cheaper than creating and applying a snapshot.
+Each time we applied a snapshot we will therefore store a hash of its `rows`, persist this value into our coordinator so that it stays available between updates, and only apply a new snapshot if the hash changes:

 ```
 struct CollectionView<Section: Hashable, Item: Hashable>: UIViewRepresentable {